jloveric/image-processing/README.md

 # Image Processing

-This is an experiment in using TVD (Total Variation Diminishing) derivatives (a technique used in computational fluid dynamics) as a basis for some simple image processing.
-A goal here is to parametrize objects in an image and then use those to create a much better image recognition technique.
+This is an experiment in parameterizing objects in images.
+A goal here is to use the parameterization in an image recognition technique that is scale, shift and rotation invariant.
 A work in progress.

 ![](Parameterization.png)